JotHaBe/GCDProject/CodeBook.md

  - Gyro for gyroscope
  - Mag for magnitude

-The 66 measurement columns are listed below
+The 66 measurement columns are listed below:

   - TimeBodyAccMeanX
   - TimeBodyAccMeanY